bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 It's easier to pick on one, than it is to pick on two, I guess."

 Adrex started spinning his spoon in his food, before he followed up:
-"So because I left him..." but he was interrupted.
+"So because I left him..." but was interrupted.

 "No, please don't think that, Adrex" his uncle said with an almost sad tone.
 "It's...
 What you have now, is what we all dreamed for you to have.